Setting your location helps us to show you nearby providers and locations based on your healthcare needs.

 Home > Patient & Family Resources > Health Library > Dental Sealants

-Sealants may wear down over a period of years.
-Your dentist should check them regularly and reapply them if needed.
+Dental sealants may wear down over time, but they can protect teeth from decay for years.
+Your dentist can check them and reapply them if needed.

 Author: Healthwise StaffMedical Review: Adam Husney MD - Family MedicineMartin J. Gabica MD - Family MedicineArden Christen DDS, MSD, MA, FACD - Dentistry